Categories

 You see, our Creator demands that a girl keeps herself physically and emotionally un-involved and pure until marriage.

-Disobeying God in this way brings very destructive consequences not only to the girl’s own life, but also to the lives of her future family, and in my case… to mine!
+Disobeying God in this way brings destructive consequences not only to the girl’s own life, but also to the lives of her future family, and in my case… to me:

-After my mother left Greece and emigrated to the ex-Belgian Congo (today the RDC), she was pressured by her family to marry my father, a Greek Cypriot, whom she did not love, herself being still deeply in love with her ex-boyfriend.
+Not long after my mother left Greece and emigrated to the ex-Belgian Congo (today the RDC) with her family, she married my father, a Greek Cypriot, whom she did not really love, herself being still deeply in love with her ex-lover.

-Soon after their marriage I was conceived, and although I have no memory of it, I know that in her womb I could sense and feel all the despair and unhappiness that she felt.
+Soon after her marriage I was conceived, and although I have no memory of it, I know that in her womb I could sense, feel all the despair and unhappiness that she was feeling.

 As a baby I was constantly crying, and my mother could not work out why!

-As for me, this need…, this deep longing of my soul never left me
+This need for “love and tenderness”, this deep longing of my soul, never left me!

-My father’s roots were from the island of Cyprus, but he was born in Alexandria, Egypt.
+My father’s roots were from the island of Cyprus, but he was born in Alexandria, Egypt, where his parents had emigrated.

-His father (that is my grandfather) had studied in a Greek Orthodox seminary in Jerusalem to become a priest, and then, unordained, he joined the large Greek community that had settled in Egypt.
+His father (that is my grandfather) had studied in a renown Greek Orthodox seminary in Jerusalem to become a priest, and then, still unordained, he joined the large Greek community that had settled in Egypt, and he became a salesman.

-It is only when, at the age of 60, my grandfather was given the lucrative opportunity to “pastor” the growing Greek community in the Belgian Congo, that he finally accepted the priesthood and moved there.
+It is only when my grandfather was given the lucrative opportunity to “pastor” a growing Greek community in the Belgian Congo, that he finally accepted the priesthood.

-Being an accountant, he first joined the Belgian copper mining company in Jadotville, our town, and he worked there for 10 long and unfulfilling years.
+Being an accountant, he joined the Belgian copper mining company in Jadotville, the mining city where I was born,, and he worked there for 10 long and unfulfilling years.

-With the money that he and my grandfather had saved, he finally bought a bakery and a soft drink factory.
+With the money that he and my grandfather, had saved, he bought an old bakery and a soft drink factory.

-The soft-drink factory could not outdo the Coca Cola one, but survived.
+Their soft-drink factory was also modernised, but could not compete with the Coca Cola one…

 Their work became their life!